 You Need $1 Million for Retirement

 For example: What age do you plan to retire?
 Will you pay off your house before retiring?
 Will you work part time after retiring?
-Does your spouse have retirement income?
+Does your spouse have any retirement income?
+How will your spending habits change?
 Based on these responses, some people need more than $1 million, whereas others can live comfortably on far less with careful budgeting.

 Rather than arbitrarily setting $1 million as your benchmark, use a retirement calculator to help estimate how much you’ll actually need in retirement and aim for this target.